 Applicants who indicate an intent to major in business will be informed, at the time of admission, whether they are "pre-approved" to do so at the end of their first year, should that remain their goal.
 If they are not pre-approved, students will be advised that they will be free to enroll in any other college or school, but that the chances of being approved to major in business after the first year will be extremely limited.
-Such students will be advised that they should reconsider enrolling in Notre Dame if they are only interested in majoring in business later decides not to do so, she or he will be free to major in any other college or school at Notre Dame.
+Such students will be advised that they should reconsider enrolling in Notre Dame if they are only interested in majoring in business.
+If a student who is pre-approved to major in business later decides not to do so, she or he will be free to major in any other college or school at Notre Dame.